EndrielKuschel/EndrielKuschel/README.md

 My name is Endriel, I am 20 years old and I am a university student in the Information Systems course at the Universidade do Sul de Santa Catarina.
 I am getting more and more specialized in this world of programming and technology, seeking to develop myself more and more in this area that I consider so promising.

-Currently, I'm looking to specialize in the Front End area, gaining more and more experience with JavaScript, HTML and CSS.
+Currently, I am looking to expand my knowledge in various technologies, such as JavaScript, HTML, CSS and Python.

 I also have knowledge in the area of ​​cloud computing, through Microsoft Azure and Amazon AWS.
-In addition, I have knowledge in Database and MySQL.
+Additionally, I have knowledge in Databases, PowerBI and Power Automate.

 I am proud to be part of the Microsoft Ambassadors program, a community that gives me the opportunity to share and acquire new knowledge with other Ambassadors!